-2. On the importing host, import and rename the rootdg disk group with this command:
+On the importing host, import and rename the rootdg disk group with this command:

+'''

+vxdg -tC -n newdg import diskgroup

+'''

-vxdg -tC -n newdg import diskgroup where -t indicates a temporary import name; C clears import locks; -n specifies a temporary name for the rootdg to be imported (so it does not conflict with the existing rootdg); and diskgroup is the disk group ID of the disk group being imported (for example, 774226267.1025.tweety).
+The -t option indicates a temporary import name, and the -C option clears import locks.
+The -n option specifies an alternate name for the rootdg being imported so that it does not conflict with the existing rootdg. diskgroup is the disk group ID of the disk group being imported (for example, 774226267.1025.tweety).